 Simply put, without the numbers backing your claims, no one is going to believe you – not your employees, not your potential investors or partners, not your customers.

-If you avoid numbers, they will notice it and once they do, the first place they will go to is that you are trying to hide something.
+If you avoid numbers in your business plan, they will notice it and once they do, the first place they will go to is that you are trying to hide something.

 One word of warning – this does not mean you should divulge absolutely everything about your finances.
 That being said, some transparency with your numbers can go a long way.